A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Help Others Discover Similar Restaurants

-After logging a visited restaurant, you can suggest similar places.
+After you log a visited restaurant, you can suggest similar places.
 An algorithm will assess and rank these suggestions to recommend other restaurants users may enjoy.

 Extra Credit: A Personalized Profile Page

 The course required only one user flow but I felt a mock profile page was needed for my app idea to be fully understood.
-This was a good way to continue challenging myself in Figma.
+This was a good way to continue to challenge myself in Figma.

 Profile Page Highlights